Join us in saving the world! Choose glass and porcelain in the canteen

 • Which energy source is used to wash it.

-Plate with salad, Café Alma, Ringerike
+Plate with salad, CafĂŠ Alma, Ringerike

 Our plates are made of glass, which is easier to recycle than, for example, porcelain.
 It is NOT more expensive to buy food by weight on a glass plate than on a cardboard plate, the weight of the plate is deducted at checkout.

-Find your canteen
+Find the canteen on campus

 Sources: